Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 Prevalent enables your team to rapidly identify and mitigate the impact of third-party vendor incidents by centrally managing vendors, conducting event assessments, scoring identified risks, and accessing remediation guidance.

-Outcome 5: The FRFI’s risk management program is dynamic and actively captures and appropriately manages a range of third-party arrangements and interactions.
+Outcome 5: The FRFI’s third-party risk management program allows the FRFI to identify and manage a range of third-party relationships on an ongoing basis.

 Read Now